 Plan to stay for the final round, even if you only have Novices and no one can qualify.
 Sit together in the auditorium as a team.
 Make sure everyone takes notes.
 Plan to discuss the final round at one of your practices after the tournament.
-It is an important learning opportunity for debaters and for you as a coach.
+As the only debate you and your entire team can watch together, it is an important learning opportunity for debaters and for you as a coach.

-It is the only debate you will all see together.
 Debaters can practice taking notes without the pressure of having to get up and speak.
-They can compare their notes with their teammates to see what they have missed.
+They can compare their notes with their teammates to see what they have missed, misinterpreted, or misunderstood.
 They can compare their own case and arguments to that of the finalists.
-They can see how experienced debaters conduct themselves during cross-ex, both question and answer.
-Learning to debate well requires learning to judge well.
+They can see how experienced debaters conduct themselves.
+They can make their own decision as to which team won.
+Learning to debate well requires learning to judge debate well.
 This is their chance.
 Why not have them fill out a ballot and explain their decision?